 Ottawa residents are no strangers to harsh winters and getting your home winter ready is a must if you want to feel comfortable once that snow begins to fall.
-Make sure your home is winter ready using these tips from the contractors Ottawa trusts:
+Tips for preparing your home for the cold weather:

 Check the Windows